chrisbolin/stormcoins/README.md

 ## TODO

 - not all keys, only spacebar or up arrow
-- store best, store last
+- warn if too skinny